 Fruits - Membranous capsules 4-7 mm long, narrowly ellipsoid or narrowly ovoid, circumscissile well below the midpoint.
 Seeds 4-10 per fruit, 1.5-2.5 mm long, irregularly ovate to somewhat quadrate, angled, the surface lacking a well-defined flattened or concave area, otherwise very finely pitted or appearing pebbled, dark brown to black, shiny.

 Flowering - May - October.

 Other info. - This weedy species can be found throughout Missouri and is the most common species of broad-leaved Plantago in the state.
-The plant is easy to identify in the field because of its large, broad leaves, long inflorescences, and purplish-red base.
-At least some of the basal portion of the leaf petioles and scapes will be purplish-red.
+Beyond Missouri its range extends across most of the eastern half of the continental U.S. and into Canada.
+The plant is easy to identify from its large, glabrous leaves with broad blades, parallel venation and red coloration at the base of the petioles, and its long, cylindrical inflorescences.
+The red basal coloration distinguishes this species from the closely related P. major.
 The leaves of this species (and many species in this genus) can be eaten, either raw or cooked.
-The seed of P. rugelii is often found in bird seed.
+The seeds are often a component of bird seed.

 Photographs taken in the Ozark Scenic Riverways, Shannon County, MO., 6-15-03 (DETenaglia); also at Creve Coeur Lake Park, St. Louis County, MO, 7-16-2022 (SRTurner).